Talent-Bridge-hub/team-xyz/README.md

 ## 🚀 Quick Start Guide

 see SETUP_GUIDE.md
-Full Documentation in docs folder
+Full Documentation in the docs folder

 ## 🎉 Acknowledgments